kitecorp/kite-provider-sdk/README.md

 ## Design: ResourcePayload Pattern

 The SDK uses **ResourcePayload** (msgpack-encoded bytes) instead of generating protobuf classes for each resource type.
-This follows Terraform's proven approach.

 ### Why Not Protobuf Per Resource?